Raquel Bitton

-Raquel Bitton (born in Marrakesh, Morocco) is a French and Spanish language singer, actress and playwright.
+Raquel Bitton born 15 July 1962, is a French and Spanish language singer, actress and playwright.

 Biography

 In 1970, as a teenager, Bitton moved to San Francisco with her parents and brothers.
 She began to learn the songs from the French L'Âge d'or ('Golden Age').

 Raquel Bitton is married to Gerald E Prolman married 1986.
 They have 2 children Julian Prolman, famed Artist and Entrepreneur, and Natalie Sabrine Prolman, Writer/Filmmaker.

 Bitton's show Raquel Bitton sings Piaf - her story, her songs has been performed across North America and sold out at Carnegie Hall three times and Symphony Halls around the US and Canada.]
 Critic Ann Powers, writing in The New York Times, liked Bitton's low-key treatment as she "served her subject by de-emphasizing the pathos in favour of the craft", using "calm narration".
 Bitton "did well to concentrate on the great singer as a virtuoso rather than a heroine" as the legend was impossible to live up to, but "a bright interpreter like Ms. Bitton certainly can illuminate it", wrote Powers.

 The show Piaf: Her Story, Her Songs was made into a film which won first place at the 25th Classic Telly awards, and received the Special Jury Award for most moving film experience at the Fort Lauderdale International Film Festival.
 It was released on DVD by Lionsgate Films.